9 Reasons Your Aloe Vera is Drooping and Falling Over

 Weighted Down from Pups

-Babies.
-Who doesn’t love babies especially when they’re plant babies?
+Who doesn’t love babies, especially when they’re plant babies?
 At maturity, it is common for Aloe vera to bear pups, or little plants, as small side shoots from the base of the large plant.

-Despite their miniature size, the weight of these new pups can cause tipping of the entire aloe plant.
-I currently have a small aloe in a 2” plastic pot that has sported a pup recently and I cannot get the small pot to stay upright to save my life.
+Despite their miniature size, the weight of these new pups can cause aloe plants to droop.
+This is a common cause of aloe vera drooping or an aloe plant falling over.
+I currently have a small aloe in a 2″ plastic pot that has sported a pup recently, and I cannot get the small pot to stay upright to save my life.

 Even when watering, I prop the plant up against a heavier object so that the bottom of the pot can stay in the water long enough to be absorbed.